Certificate in Filial Play Coaching

 also, indeed should, play an essential role in alleviating the social, emotional and behaviour problems of their children.

-It is impractical and unethical for parents to carry out play therapy or filial therapy with their own children.
+It is impractical and unethical for parents to carry out play therapy or filial play with their own children.
 However

 it is highly desirable that they do use child-centred, non-directive play, as a part of their parenting activities.
 The